-- 1. Will-Burt recommends removing the payload from the mast.
-This will allow the tubes of a non-locking mast to more easily be extended from smallest to largest.
-On locking masts, the sequence of extension can be controlled by locking and unlocking the collars. - 2.
-When a regulator exists in the Pneumatic System, reduce its pressure to between 5-10 psig (0.34-0.69 bar). - Note: A pressure of 10 psig (0.69 bar) should be sufficient to extend all tubes without a payload.
+- 1. The Will-Burt Company recommends removing the payload from the mast.
+This allows the tubes of a Non-Locking mast to more easily be extended from smallest to largest.
+On Locking masts, the sequence of extension can be controlled by locking and unlocking the collars. - 2.
+When a regulator exists in the pneumatic system, reduce its pressure to between 5-10 psig (0.34-0.69 bar).

+Note: A pressure of 10 psig (0.69 bar) should be sufficient to extend all tubes without a payload.
 If any tube will not extend with 10 psig (0.69 bar), the mast may require an overhaul.
-Consult the factory. - 3.
-One person, operating the Air Control Valve or switch, should slowly pressurize the mast just enough to extend the Top Tube.
-On non-locking masts, another person may need to hold down the Intermediate Tubes to ensure the proper sequence of extension.
-Close the Air Control Valve or switch as soon as the Top Tube is extended. - 4.
+Consult the factory.

+- 3. One person, operating the air control valve or switch, should slowly pressurize the mast just enough to extend the top tube.
+On Non-Locking masts, another person may need to hold down the intermediate tubes to ensure the proper sequence of extension.
+Close the air control valve or switch as soon as the top tube is extended. - 4.
 Dampen a rag with a non-abrasive cleaner or solvent such as lacquer thinner to wipe down the extended tube.
-Do not allow the cleaning fluid or solvent to run down inside the collar. - 5.
-If not lubricating the mast, repeat this procedure for each tube from smallest to largest.
+Do not allow the cleaning fluid or solvent to run down inside the collar.

+5. If not lubricating the mast, repeat this procedure for each tube from smallest to largest.